realholgi/433MHzForArduino/RemoteSwitch library/readme.txt

  - Compile, upload and run
  - Open serial monitor in Arduino (115200 baud)
  - Press buttons on a 433MHz-remote, and watch the serial monitor

+Notes:
+ - These transmitters often use the PT2262 IC, or equivalent.
+For details about the waveforms used by these remotes, the datasheet of the PT2262 is provided.
+   Page 4 and 5 will be of most interest.

 Changelog: